- Alternative Dispute Resolution Solicitors

 Lorraine Jeffery is ‘able to marshal complex facts in a case and then produce a solid analysis of the potential problems’.

 Lorraine is recognised as "One to Watch" by Private Client Global Elite (2017 – 2021), an "Associate to Watch" by Chambers & Partners High Net Worth 2019 & 2020 and as a "Next Generation Lawyer / Rising Star" by Legal 500 2018 to 2020.

 Lorraine is a Partner specialising in resolving disputes arising from wills, estate administrations and trusts.
-Her practice also includes proprietary estoppel claims, capacity disputes involving the Court of Protection and claims to recover lifetime gifts.
+Her practice also includes proprietary estoppel claims, applications under the Variation of Trusts Act 1958, capacity disputes involving the Court of Protection and claims to recover lifetime gifts or transfers.